ncatlab/nlab-content/pages/9/5/7/1/1759/content.md

 *  [[Toby Bartels]]:  More discussion at [[Grothendieck group]] and [[(infinity,1)-categorical hom-space]].

 * [[Zoran Škoda]]: It looks correctly to me (I do not recall what wording I wrote and it looks like reading my mind).
-Bt it is late night and I should reread the whle entry rested at the day time.
+Bt it is late night and I should reread the while entry rested at the day time.
 I created a stub version of [[schematic algebras]] (with references) and linked it at [[noncommutative algebraic geometry]].
 It would be nice to have for comparison a more thorough entry on Gabber's notion of [[almost schemes]] (just created unfinished entry) in commutative geometry, but the reflective localizations are used to define 'exotic' affines to start with.
 Gabber-Lorenzo's book is an egregious sample of how a modern algebraic geometer of Grothendieck's school develops the theory of schemes and in a way it is a build ground-up with requiring sofistication level, but not many concrete details from the usual theory of schemes.

 *  [[Toby Bartels]]:  Please check that I rephrased the definition correctly at [[noncommutative scheme]].
 The original formulation did not make sense to me, but I think that I understood what was meant.